Twin Perspectives

 Heading to Essaouria, Morocco?
 Make sure you stay in the luxurious Villa Maroc.

-Hot Air Ballooning in Cappadocia: Final Thoughts
+Is Hot Air Ballooning in Cappadocia worth it?

 Would the reality be a complete disappointment when compared with the mesmerising video that I’d seen on Instagram all those years ago?